Commercial Metal Roofing Systems

 Commercial Metal Roofing Systems Costs

-The initial materials and installation costs are higher for metal roofing systems, starting at about $8 per square foot.
-Metal roofs can last between 40 and 50 years with a minimum of maintenance, giving them a total cost of ownership similar to TPO or PVC.
-Different metal roof types, panel thicknesses, fastener visibility and many other factors affect total roofing system costs.
+The initial materials and installation costs are higher for metal roofing systems, ranging from $10 to $20 per square foot.
+Metal roofs can last between 40 and 50 years with a minimum of maintenance, giving them a total cost of ownership comparable to TPO or PVC.
+Different metal roof types, panel thicknesses, fastener visibility, and many other factors affect total roofing system costs.

 Metal roofs are durable in varying weather conditions and hold up especially well in extreme climates like ours.
 They are common in large manufacturing facilities and airport hangars, and in circumstances where corrosive chemicals eat through synthetic membranes.